 Pull out the dipstick and use your clean cloth to wipe off the film of oil.

 Fully reinsert the dipstick into the pipe, and then remove it once again to check the oil reading.
 Ideally, the oil levels should be between the 'high' and 'low' marks on the stick.

 If the oil is below the 'low' marker on the dipstick, you'll need to top up oil levels as soon as possible.

 To top up the oil, you'll need to find the oil filler cap, which is also often colourful for easy identification.
 Remove the cap and insert your plastic funnel if you have one.

 Pour slowly into the opening, this will allow you to stop, allow the and re-check oil levels to prevent overfilling and spillages.

 Be sure to let the fresh oil settle for around 10 minutes before taking a new oil reading.
 Once oil levels read between the 'high' and 'low' marks, you can replace the oil filler cap and close the bonnet.

 Congratulations, you just learned how to check and refill oil like a pro!
 Be sure to share and bookmark our video guide for future reference.
 Knowing a few mechanical tips is ideal to keep your car in a good condition, this also includes knowledge about the computer system.
-This will come in handy when it comes to buying a car, the last thing you want is to be tricked into buying a car that has been tampered with, for example, the mileage being clocked.
+For example, you can easily improve your car's performance by learning how to remap your car.